 - teething or gum inflammation

-It’s clear to see the marshmallow benefits.
+It’s clear to see why the ancient people prized this beautiful plant.
+The marshmallow herb benefits are fitting for so many common ailments.
 With the ease of growing this beautiful flower along with its many and versatile healing properties, makes adding a little marshmallow to your garden as well as your herbal medicine cabinet an easy decision ♡♡♡

 Comment, Share and Enjoy